Middle school rejection prepared you for construction approvals.

 KAFB Firing Range

-Technological solutions maximize small arms training efficiency and effectiveness Traditional small arms range training is a stop-and-start process.
+Traditional small arms range training is a stop-and-start process.
 For each exercise, time is spent sighting, shooting, securing the weapon, walking down to the target, taking notes on the results, walking back, and starting again.
-For safety, all activity needs to cease every time a student…
+For safety, all activity needs to cease every time a student or instructor needs to walk downrange.
+Even if each…

 Read More